raspberrypilearning/build-crumble-motor-buggy/en/step_11.md

-## Code challenge 1 - Crumball
+## Challenge: play 'Crumball'

-Crumball is like football, but played with Crumbles instead of feet.
+'Crumball' is like football, but played with Crumbles instead of feet.

-Its basic coding is much like the maze challenge but with shorter code and added pressure!
+The program is like the program in the maze challenge, but it is shorter and has added pressure!

-This is coding against the clock, or rather, coding against your opponent.
-The game is designed for two Crumble motor buggies but you could try it with more and you can always practice on your own too.
+You will code against the clock, or rather, against your opponent.
+The game is designed for two Crumble motor buggies, but you could try it with more, or you could practise on your own.

 ### The game

 As with football, you need a pitch with a goal at each end.

-The ball starts in the middle and the object of the game is to knock the ball into the opposite goal.
+The ball starts in the middle and the aim of the game is to knock the ball into the opposite team's goal.

-Players always start off in a set position just to side of their goal facing directly forward.
-The coders must write code to score a goal as quickly as they can to beat their opponent.
+Players always start off in a set position, to the side of their goal facing forwards.
+The players must write code to score a goal as quickly as they can to beat their opponent.

-As soon as your code is done and loaded,  you can unplug your Crumble, put your buggy in its set position facing forward and off it goes.
+As soon as your code is written and loaded onto your Crumble, you can unplug your Crumble, put your buggy in its set position facing forward, then it will set off.

 Once a Crumble is set in motion:

-+ it must complete its code without being stopped, interrupted or picked up
++ Its program must run without being stopped, interrupted or picked up
-+ as soon as the Crumble has completed running its code it must be removed from the pitch so that it does not block the other player
++ As soon as the program has finished running, the Crumble must be removed from the pitch so that it does not block the other player
-+ once removed it is time to start coding again straight away for your next shot
++ Once the Crumble has been removed, start coding your next shot

-If you are too slow with your coding, the other player might have moved the ball with their Crumble and your code will need changing.
+If your coding is too slow, the other player might have moved the ball with their Crumble, so you will need to change your code.

-Note: every shot starts from the same set position and always facing directly forwards!
+**Note**: every shot starts from the same set position and always facing forwards!

 --- task ---